Skip to content

 ITSM Risk Management is a subset of an organization's overall Enterprise Risk Management (ERM) program.
 While it is often separated due to its highly technical nature, it must be integrated to avoid a siloed approach to risk identification, assessment, prioritization, and response.

 The goal of ITSM Risk Management is to identify, assess, prioritize, mitigate and monitor the multitude of risks facing the IT organization.
+This works hand-in-hand with information security management, which is essential for identifying and mitigating potential security threats.

 It does this while building a risk aware culture and training employees on their role in minimizing risk.